sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

  3) Immediately following the update to `i`, insert the update `f = f + a`

-Again our implementation is somewhat naive and inserts a number of `id` and other instructions which can be eliminated by copy propagation.
+Again our implementation is somewhat naive and inserts a number of `id` and other instructions, some of which can be eliminated by copy propagation.
 Step (3) from the above algorithm is simplified since we ensure that basic induction variables are updated only once in the loop.
 If we were to allow multiple updates to `i` we'd need to follow the correct update to `i`.

 ### Basic induction variable elimination

 Basic induction variable elimination was done in 2 passes.
 First, a derived induction variable was chosen to replace the basic induction variable.
-We could have used some kind of heuristic both for deciding wether or not to replace the basic induction variable and which derived induction variable to replace it with.
-For simplicity, we decided to replace a basic induction variable with the first derived induction variable of its family that we found.
+We could have used some kind of heuristic both for deciding whether or not to replace the basic induction variable and which derived induction variable to replace it with.
+For simplicity, we decided to replace a basic induction variable with the first derived induction variable that shared the same base variable name as the basic induction variable.
 After performing strength reduction on the derived induction variable, we went through and replaced all of the comparisons involving the basic induction variable and a loop invariant variable with an equivalent comparison of the derived induction variable and a linear function of the loop invariant variable.

 For example, this C code:
 ```C